Flutterwave/iOS-v3/README.md

    let config = FlutterwaveConfig.sharedConfig()
    config.paymentOptionsToExclude = []
-   config.currencyCode = "NGN" // This is the specified currency to charge in. config.email = "user@flw.com" // This is the email address of the customer config.isStaging = false // Toggle this for staging and live environment config.phoneNumber = "077883***1" //Phone number
-   config.transcationRef = "IOS TEXT" // This is a unique reference, unique to the particular transaction being carried out.
-It is generated when it is not provided by the merchant for every transaction. config.firstName = "Yemi" // This is the customers first name. config.lastName = "Desola" //This is the customers last name. config.meta = [["metaname":"sdk", "metavalue":"ios"]] //This is used to include additional payment information config.narration = "simplifying payments for endless possibilities" config.publicKey = "[PUB_KEY]" //Public key config.encryptionKey = "[ENCRYPTION_KEY]" //Encryption key config.isPreAuth = false  // This should be set to true for preauthorize card transactions let controller = FlutterwavePayViewController() let nav = UINavigationController(rootViewController: controller) controller.amount = "[]" // This is the amount to be charged. controller.delegate = self self.present(nav, animated: true)
+   config.currencyCode = "NGN" // This is the specified currency to charge in. config.email = "user@flw.com" // This is the email address of the customer. config.isStaging = false // Set this to true to collect payment in the test environment and false for the live environment. config.phoneNumber = "077883***1" //This is the customer's Phone number. config.transcationRef = "IOS TEXT" // This is a unique reference, specific to the particular transaction being carried out.
+It is automatically generated for each transaction when not provided by the merchant. config.firstName = "Yemi" // This is the customers first name. config.lastName = "Desola" //This is the customers last name. config.meta = [["metaname":"sdk", "metavalue":"ios"]] //This is used to include additional payment information. config.narration = "simplifying payments for endless possibilities" config.publicKey = "[PUB_KEY]" //Your Public key. config.encryptionKey = "[ENCRYPTION_KEY]" //Your Encryption key. config.isPreAuth = false  // Set to true for preauthorized card transactions. let controller = FlutterwavePayViewController() let nav = UINavigationController(rootViewController: controller) controller.amount = "[]" // This is the amount to be charged from the customer. controller.delegate = self self.present(nav, animated: true)
 }